syntax-syndicate/codegate-docs/docs/how-to/install.md

 ## Upgrade CodeGate

-To upgrade CodeGate to the latest version, start by downloading the latest
+To upgrade CodeGate to the latest version, start by reviewing the [Changelog](../about/changelog.md) for new features and breaking changes.

-image:
+Download the latest image:

 ```bash
 docker pull ghcr.io/stacklok/codegate:latest